 Let’s talk about peak loads for a moment.
 When you source your own hardware, you must plan for peak loads.
 How often do you actually use that equipment at peak capacity?
 A cloud center balances out workloads between different clients, reducing the need to overbuild capacity because it might be needed.

-Frequent purchases of new equipment can increase your company’s carbon footprint, and eventual waste.
+Frequent purchases of new equipment can increase your company’s carbon footprint and eventual waste.
 Though newer equipment might be more efficient and reduce power consumption, this has to be balanced against the carbon cost of manufacturing new equipment, and the impact of disposing of the old.
 A large data center has an advantage here, as it can negotiate recycling agreements that individual businesses simply can’t due to volume.

 New equipment means not just more manufacturing, but also more trucks on the road and more ships on the sea.
 There is almost nothing less efficient than small individual shipments and small orders.
 When a data center upgrades equipment, it does so strategically, which cuts down on smaller shipments to individuals.

-Cloud Computing Enables Remote Work and Cuts Down on Commuting
+Cloud Computing Enables Remote Work

 The old model of expansion was that in order to hire more people, you had to expand your physical footprint.
 Because data centers maximize utilization and loads, cloud computing enables the same access to each user–no matter where they are.

 Professionals working from home, regardless of where they call “home”, also have access to faster internet speeds than ever.
 Cloud computing makes it feasible to increase the number of employees without renting a larger office by enabling remote working arrangements.
+“Greening” the workplace goes beyond what you do inside your office.
+Encouraging workers to stay at home also increases their productivity and job satisfaction while reducing their environmental impact.

-This also increases your ability to attract talent as more and more workers have the expectation of working from home some, or even all, of the time.
+Allowing remote work also increases your ability to attract talent as more and more workers have the expectation of working from home some, or even all, of the time.
 Looking for work/life balance and an opportunity to save money, they avoid jobs with daily commutes.
 Reliable data suggests that remote workers save north of $4,000 a year on fuel.

 Even if they aren’t telecommuting, with today’s online tools, your team already expects to collaborate online rather than in person.
 Between online chat apps, shared project management tools and drives, individuals can work faster and more efficiently by collaborating remotely rather than in time-consuming, face-to-face meetings.